Confused about your exam or college applications?

 Get Access to Latest Updates

 The Common Law Admission Test (CLAT) is accepted by all the National Law Universities (NLUs) except NLU Delhi for selecting candidates for their undergraduate and postgraduate programmes of law.
 NLU Delhi conducts the All India Law Entrance Test (AILET) for shortlisting applicants for admission to the college.
 There are a total of 23 NLUs and they are considered to be among the topmost law colleges of India.
-Around 70,000 law aspirants appear for CLAT every year, thus making it the most popular law entrance exam in India.
+More than 70,000 law aspirants appear for CLAT every year, thus making it the most popular law entrance exam in India.

 The NLUs are the top choice for candidates who wish to study and make a career in law.
 In such a scenario, deciding which NLU to prefer over the others can be a daunting and confusing task.
 While filling the CLAT application form, candidates are given the option of selecting their preference of NLUs.
 Several factors are to be considered before filling the choice of college in the CLAT form.
 In this article, we have listed some important points that will help law aspirants in choosing the best NLU for themselves.
 Go through the list provided below and evaluate which NLU will be ideal for you.